FreemanLX/IntegrateOS/README.md

     	2. Fixed the format bug by implementing a new algorithm\
     	3. Fixed minor bugs and visual.

+Possible bug:\
+        It exists a possibility, if you choose esd option in Windows Setup, the installation fails.
+If it's true I will fix in the next release.

 <b>Update - alpha v0.1.8.1</b>